 Proofread.
 Proofreading is conscientious, caring, and professional.
 You are in charge of your own proofreading.

 Use jargon and acronyms with care.
 They save time for some audiences, but alienate others.
 Aim for acronym-free/light writing.

 Words + images = power.
 Images often communicate faster than words.
 Use often.

 How to write as part of a team

 Use agreed filenaming conventions.
+Consider the search terms that teammates may use.
 Do not use your own filenaming conventions.

 Put files on the shared drive.
 This is safer and more helpful than storing on your own device.
 Store in logical locations for easy searching.

 Be a kind, critical, supportive editor.
 ‘Track’ changes when reviewing others’ work so they can see your edits.
 Be firm in helping teammates adhere to a writing style guide.